cogment/cogment-doc/docs/guide/tutorial/2-random-player.md

 ## Random player agent

-In the `rps` directory, the `random_agent` directory contains the python implementation for the eponymous service.
+In the `rps` folder, the `random_agent` folder contains the python implementation for the eponymous service.
 You'll find a few files here:

--   `cogment.yaml` and `data.proto` are copied from the `rps` directory and `cog_settings.py` and `data_pb2.py` are generated from them when running `./run.sh build`, don't edit them here.
+-   `cogment.yaml` and `data.proto` are copied from the `rps` folder and `cog_settings.py` and `data_pb2.py` are generated from them when running `./run.sh build`, don't edit them here.
 -   `requirements.txt` is a [pip requirement file](https://pip.pypa.io/en/stable/reference/pip_install/?highlight=requirements#requirements-file-format) defining the dependencies of the service.
 For the moment it only lists [`cogment`](https://pypi.org/project/cogment/), Cogment's python SDK.
 -   `main.py` contains the implementation of the service.

 :::note

-To get a better understanding of what happens when running `./run.sh build`, you can take a look at `./run.sh` and in particular to the `_py_build` function that is called on all the python modules directory.
+To get a better understanding of what happens when running `./run.sh build`, you can take a look at `./run.sh` and in particular to the `_py_build` function that is called on all the python modules folder.

 You'll see that it does the following:

 -   Load the environment variables defined in `.env`,
--   Copy `cogment.yaml` and `data.proto` to the module's directory,
+-   Copy `cogment.yaml` and `data.proto` to the module's folder,
 -   Create a python virtualenv and activate it,
 -   Install the python dependencies defined in `requirements.txt`,
 -   Run the cogment python code generation tool to generate `cog_settings.py` and `data_pb2.py`.